inwtx/Secure-cell-phone-browsing/README.md

   <img src="/images/scene112.png" width="360" height="243">
 </p>
 <br>
-<b>D. Now you need to set up Port Forwarding for your new Host for ConnectBot to correctly work.<br>
+<b>D. Now you need to set up Port Forwarding for your new Host for ConnectBot to correctly connect.<br>
-Click and hold down on your new server Host line until a menu pops up and click on 'Edit port forwards'.</b><br>
+Tap and hold down on your new server Host line until a menu pops up and tap on 'Edit port forwards'.</b><br>
 <br>
 <p align="left">
   <img src="/images/scene8.png" width="360" height="473">